wasp-lang/wasp/web/docs/auth/auth-hooks.md

 Works with <EmailPill /> <UsernameAndPasswordPill /> <GithubPill /> <GooglePill /> <KeycloakPill />

 Its **input** is an `args` object with the following properties:
-- `providerId: { providerName: string, providerUserId: string }` - The provider ID of the user
+- `providerId: { providerName: string, providerUserId: string }`

+  The provider ID of the user.
+It is an object with two properties:
+  - `providerName: string` - The name of the provider (e.g. `'email'`, `'google'`, `'github'`)
+  - `providerUserId: string` - The unique ID of the user in the provider's system (e.g. email, Google ID, GitHub ID)
-- `user: User` - The user object that was created
+- `user: User`

+  The user object that was created.
+- `oauth?: OAuthFields`

+  This object is present only when the user is created using [Social Auth](./social-auth/overview.md).
+  It contains the following fields:
-- `accessToken: string` - The access token of the user (only for OAuth providers)
+  - `accessToken: string`

-- `oAuthState: { state?: string, codeVerifier?: string }` - The OAuth state object (only for OAuth providers)
+    The OAuth access token.
+It can be used to make requests to the provider's API on behalf of the user.
+  - `uniqueRequestId: string`

+      The unique request ID for the OAuth flow.
+(Some might know it as the `state` parameter in OAuth.)

+      It's the same value that was passed to `onBeforeOAuthRedirect` hook.
-- `prisma: PrismaClient` - Prisma client instance
+- `prisma: PrismaClient`

+  Prisma client instance.
+You can use it to query your database.
-- `req: Request` - Express request object
+- `req: Request`

+  Express request object.
+You can access the request headers, cookies, etc. from this object.
-- `hookName: string` - The name of the hook that is being called (in this case, it will be `'onAfterSignup'`)
+- `hookName: string`

+  The name of the hook that is being called (in this case, it will be `'onAfterSignup'`).

 The **return value** of this hook is ignored.